kamoi-kenichi/portfolio-website/README.md

 Leveraging my frontend experience in design and structure,
 I aim to build backend systems with an emphasis on readability and maintainability.

+💡 Value Proposition
+I design and build web applications with a strong emphasis on clarity, maintainability, and explaining *why* each technical decision is made.

 ---

 ## 🧭 About Me